RomainSepulchre/DOTS-ECS_Experiments/Notes/Components.md

 We can read from the `Child` and `PreviousParent` components but we should not modify them directly.
 We should only modify the `Parent` component when modying a hierarchy.

-> The `ParentSystem` is a default system, initialized in a default world.
+> The `ParentSystem` is a built-in system, initialized in a default world.
 It maintains the `Child` component buffer based on the `Parent` component of every children.
 When we update a `Parent` component on a child, the `Child` component od the parent is only updated once the `ParentSystem` has run.

 > Enabling the static flag on everything that will not move improve performance and reduce memory consuption.